-The CMVM accepts that funds may invest directly in crypto-assets if they are an alternative funds investing on nonfinancial assets or a specialised alternative investment fund.
-The CMVM also considers that, in case of investments in crypto-assets, there is the need to have in place an adequate identification of the investment policy, an acceptable definition of the valuation rules and a satisfactory management of the risk associated with such type of investment.
+The CMVM accepts that funds may invest directly in cryptoassets if they are an alternative fund investing in non-financial assets or a specialised alternative investment fund.
+The CMVM also considers that, in the case of investments in crypto-assets, it is necessary to have adequate identification of the investment policy, an acceptable definition of the valuation rules and satisfactory management of the risk associated with such type of investment.